Sivli-Embir/meteor-semanticity/README.md

-meteor-semanticity
+Semanticity
 ==================

 [![Build Status](https://travis-ci.org/CMToups/meteor-semanticity.png)](https://travis-ci.org/CMToups/meteor-semanticity)

-This package manages resource (collection) relationships in meteor js.
+This package manages resource (collection) relationships in meteor js, via meteorite.
+Not production ready!

-I will expand this description later.

-Not production ready, obviously.
+This is a very simple API that lets you store relationships as subject-predicate-target.
+Relationships refer to the correlation between two objects stored in one or more **local** collections.
+It derives from, but is not complient with, *W3C Semantic Web* standards.

+This is not a triple-store database engine but rather an extensible API for implementing them.
+Current implmentaion only uses Meteor Collections to save relations.

+### How to setup

+Get the package from Atmosphere
+`
+mrt add semanticity
+`
+and add to you app
+`
+semanticity = new Semanticity();
+`